 2. Ravi Restaurant

-This is one of the best old Dubai restaurants, which is also called the Zareat, has been in business for decades and is popular among the locals, expatriates, and tourists of all ages due to its location in the Satwa area, which is only a few minutes ride through Old Dubai.
-Having a simple setup and low prices, Ravi offers delicious curries, biryanis, as well as grilled meats in large portions.
-In case you want a perfectly genuine, cheap, yet representative of the South Asian population of Dubai, Ravi will be the destination.
+This is one of the best old Dubai restaurants and is also known as the Zareat.
+The restaurant has been in business for decades and is popular among the locals, expatriates, and tourists.
+Its location in the Satwa area is only a few minutes' ride through Old Dubai.
+Built on a simple setup and low prices, Ravi offers delicious curries, biryanis, as well as grilled meats in large portions.
+In case you want a perfectly authentic, cheap, yet South Asian-inspired eatery, Ravi will be the destination.

 3. Meena Bazaar